eqqo-official/Melior/README.md

 When the player scrolls the hotbar reappears for a few seconds then hides away again for that *minimal aesthetic*.

->[Previous mods provided](https://github.com/eqqo-official/Melior/tree/main/Mods%20for%20Resource) - I own the MinimalHUD mod (fiverr commission)
+>[1.16 mods provided](https://github.com/eqqo-official/Melior/tree/main/Mods%20for%20Resource) - I own the MinimalHUD mod (fiverr commission)

 ## Dried Nether Wood